waggle-sensor/summer2022/snead/5G-Core.md

 - Can't find much evidence of user support, ie being able to contact a developer to get help
 - One-time-pay [eLearning course](https://training.linuxfoundation.org/training/onap-fundamentals/) on specifics of how to use and interact with ONAP
 - Being very robust means a lot of RAM and processing power required

+## Reviews
+This '[UBiqube article](https://ubiqube.com/onap-is-no-automation-panacea-quite-the-opposite-by-design/) thinks ONAP is overly complex, requires training to understand (I agree), with a high learning curve.

+This was the only review I could find

 # free5GC
 An opensource 5G Core that can be used commercially without any licensing.
 To gain access to training, seminars, and tech support you must pay for [membership](https://www.free5gc.org/membership/)